-My website is mostly devoted to Flavin Stories, but check above and you’ll see a number of menu options, such as Real News, Social Commentary, Academic, etc.
+My website is mostly devoted to Flavin Stories.
+Above, you’ll see a number of menu options, such as Real News, Social Commentary, Academic, etc.

 By the time I owned this 1979 Honda Civic 1200 Hatchback in 1985, I was 18.
 In a little over two years after getting my driver’s license at 16, I had already owned a ‘69 Buick Gran Sport, ‘74 AMC Gremlin (co-owned with brother Pete), ‘64 Pontiac GTO convertible (co-owned with brother Pete), and a ‘67 Camaro (co-owned with brother Pete).
 This was all thanks to a $6,787 inheritance from when my mother died two years before, plus a good-paying job at Mack’s Earplugs.